edvarken/chisel-activation-functions/README.md

 # Chisel activation functions
-This repository contains hardware descriptions for the SiLU activation function and a replacement for LayerNorm called Dynamic Tanh.
-Both operations are found in ResNet and Transformer blocks in Diffusion models.
+This repository contains hardware descriptions for the SiLU activation function.
+It also contains a replacement for LayerNorm called Dynamic Tanh.
+Finally it contains an implementation of GroupNorm called range GroupNorm.
+All three operations are found in ResNet and Transformer blocks in Diffusion models.
-Analytically: `DyT(x) = tanh(α*x)` and `SiLU(x) = x / (1+exp(-x))`
+Analytically: `SiLU(x) = x / (1+exp(-x))` and `DyT(x) = tanh(α*x)` and `rangeGN(x_i) = (x_i - mean)/(alpha*range)`
 In hardware however, these functions need to be approximated.

-This repository contains two different hardware descriptions of the Sigmoid-Linear-Unit(SiLU) activation function, and a hardware description of Dynamic Tanh as a normalization-replacement.
-The inputs to the functions are all in BrainFloat16(BF16) format.
+This repository contains two different hardware descriptions of the Sigmoid-Linear-Unit(SiLU) activation function, a hardware description of Dynamic Tanh as a normalization-replacement, and an approximation for GroupNorm called range GroupNorm.
+The inputs and outputs are all in BrainFloat16(BF16) format.

 It makes use of the Chisel3 framework to describe, test and generate the hardware.
 ## SiLU
 ### Visualization of SiLU and the two approximative versions
 ![SiluFunctionandApproximations](helpers/SiLUand2ApproxFunctions.png)
-#### Version 1
+### Version 1
 Version 1 is described in `src/main/scala/silu/silu.scala` and approximates the SiLU(x) function as `SiLU1(x) = x * ReLU6(x+3) / 6`.
 For this an Adder and two Multipliers are needed.
 The Adder is pipelined and has 3 cycles latency, the two Multipliers each have 1 cycle latency, totaling 5 cycles latency for the SiLU approximation.
 The module can be pipelined however, to hide this latency.
 (The Adder and Multiplier modules support BF16, floating point and double numbers.
 The SiLU module itself only supports BF16 numbers)

-#### Version 2
+### Version 2
 Version 2 is described in `src/main/scala/silu/siluUsingLUT.scala` and uses a piecewise function to approximate the SiLU function.
 Multiple flavours of this version exist however.
 The range where the lookup-table is used can be set to (-4, 4) or (-8, 8).
 The amount of entries in the lookup-table is configurable, where more entries correspond to more samplepoints per range, leading to a more detailed approximation.
 Entries in the lookup-table are chosen using an index, which consists of 1 signBit concatenated with intBits and fracBits.
 The four flavours are listed below:
 | Function  | LUT Range      | LUT Entries | LUT index: (signBit; #intBits; #fracBits) |
 |-----------|----------------|-------------|-------------------------------------------|